 When they are finished you end up with a nice pile of oats to eat.

 This is part of what I love about the activities they have at Norskedalen.
 They are hands-on.
-When they can’t be hands-on they at least have some volunteer around to answer questions.
+When they can’t be hands-on they at least have some volunteers around to answer questions.

 There was also an old tractor and hay wagon with corn that needed to be harvested.